CtrlK

 Completeness

-Explicitly answers both 'what' (idiomatic Ruby patterns, modern features, error handling, memoization, performance idioms) and 'when' ('Use when writing, reviewing, or debugging pure Ruby code').
-Also provides clear boundary guidance by directing to other skills for Rails, testing, and code style.
+It explicitly answers 'what' (idiomatic patterns, modern features, error handling, memoization, performance) and 'when' with a concrete 'Use when writing, reviewing, or debugging pure Ruby code' trigger phrase.

 Trigger Term Quality